GUIDE 2024

 By 2044, groups formerly viewed as minorities will reach the majority status.
 Previously underrepresented groups are projected to account for most of the U.S. population.

-By 2065, the population of the United States will not have any specific ethnic or racial minorities.
-In the future, the majority white population will decline, underrepresented demographic populations will grow, and there will be no single ethnic or racial majority in the United States, according to research projections.
+According to research projections, by 2065, the United States will not have any specific ethnic or racial minorities.
+In the future, the majority white population will decline, underrepresented demographic populations will grow, and there will be no single ethnic or racial majority in the United States.

 Gender Representation

 According to the United States census, women represent 58.3 percent of the U.S. workforce, while men represent 41.7 percent.
-On top of that, women’s participation in the workforce has grown by more than 17 percent since 1950.
+Women’s participation in the workforce has grown by more than 17 percent since 1950.

 Gender and Race Discrimination

-Payscale research states that black women make 0.97 dollars and Black men make 0.98 dollars for each dollar made by a white man with the same qualifications and job.
-For example, over a year, a White male employee makes a median salary of 74,500 dollars, a black male makes 73,000 dollars, and a Black female makes 72,300 dollars.
+Payscale research states that black women and men make 0.97 dollars and 0.98 dollars for each dollar made by a white man with the same qualifications and job.
+For example, over a year, a White male employee makes a median salary of 74,500 dollars, a black male makes 73,000, and a Black female makes 72,300 dollars.

 Age Division